-When I'm outside photographing natural weather elements, clouds, flowers, my gardens, or insects like the bee in the photo above on the yellow flower, I never have the need to compare my photos on my computer screen to the photo on my camera.
-The photos usually comes out beautiful unless the focus wasn't adjusted properly.
-It wasn't until I photographed a picture of a blue dress I was going to list for sale that I noticed, the blue was too blue and not even in the correct shade of blues.
+When I'm outside photographing natural weather elements, clouds, flowers, my gardens, or insects like the bee in the photo above on the yellow flower, I never felt the need to compare my photos on my computer screen to the photo on my camera.
+The photos usually come out beautiful unless the focus wasn't adjusted properly.
+It wasn't until I photographed a picture of a blue dress I was going to list for sale that I noticed that the blue was too blue and not even in the correct shade of blues.

 The Color Purple

 It's important to me that the colors in my photos nearly match the color of the product in hand.
 After unsuccessfully photographing an orange and baby blue greeting card I made for Mother's Day, I thought I needed to update my camera.
 I went to a local electronics store thinking I could just get an updated point-and-shoot-style digital camera.
 After all, the Kodak Easy Share I used 5 or 6 years ago was inexpensive and never seemed to have a problem getting the color exact in my photos.
 I'm using a more expensive Canon now and thought maybe it's just a little outdated.